Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 ## 🎬 Continuity Modes (Both Versions)

+**Think of these as different ways your clips connect:**

 ### 1. Continuous
-One uninterrupted camera move.
-Best for immersive tracking shots.
+The camera never stops moving.
+Like following someone through a building in one smooth shot.
+Great for making viewers feel like they're right there.

 ### 2. Invisible Cut
-Hidden Hollywood-style cuts using whip pans, occlusion, motion blur, or light flashes.
-Feels like one shot.
+You hide the cuts so cleverly viewers don't notice.
+Tricks include:
+- Whip the camera super fast (whip pan)
+- Someone walks in front blocking the view
+- Everything gets really blurry for a moment
+- A bright flash

+Feels like one shot, but you actually cut.
+Hollywood does this all the time.

 ### 3. Editorial Cut
-Intentional cutaways, inserts, or montage beats.
-Used for emphasis and pacing.
-Always motivated and sound-bridged.

-**Key principle:** Sound continuity always takes priority over visual continuity.
+You DO want people to notice the cut, but for a good reason:
+- Cutting to a close-up to show emotion
+- Showing what someone's looking at
+- Jumping forward in time

+Always has a reason and the audio keeps flowing smoothly between cuts.

+**Key rule:** Keep the sound flowing between clips even if the picture cuts.
+Continuous audio makes cuts feel smooth.

 ---

 ## 🎥 Professional Cinematography (Cinematic Edition Only)

-The Cinematic Edition enforces Hollywood spatial continuity rules:
+**Ever notice how Hollywood movies feel "right" but some YouTube videos feel "off"?** It's not the camera quality—it's these invisible rules.
+The Cinematic Edition enforces them automatically so your videos feel professional:

 ### 180-Degree Rule
-Camera stays on one side of the "action axis" (imaginary line between subjects):
-- Prevents spatial disorientation
-- Characters remain in consistent left/right relationship
+**The "don't confuse your viewer" rule.**

+Imagine a line between two people talking.
+The camera must stay on one side of that line:
-- **Example:** In a conversation, if Person A is on the left, they stay left in every shot
+- **Why?** If Person A is on the left, they should STAY on the left in every shot
+- **What happens if you break it?** Viewer gets confused about where everyone is
+- **Example:** In a conversation, if you jump to the other side of the line, it looks like the characters switched places
-- **Exception:** You can cross the line if you show the camera movement on screen
+- **Exception:** You CAN cross the line if you show the camera moving across it on screen

 ### 30-Degree Rule
+**The "make your cuts smooth" rule.**

-When cutting to the same subject from a different angle:
+When you cut from one angle to another of the same subject:
-- Angle must change by at least 30 degrees
+- The angle must change by at least 30 degrees
-- Less than 30° creates jarring "jump cut" effect
+- **Why?** Less than 30° looks like a glitch, not an intentional cut
+- **Example:** If you're filming someone's face, don't cut to almost the same angle—move the camera noticeably left/right/up/down
-- **Exception:** Intentional jump cuts for stylistic/time-compression effect
+- **Exception:** Jump cuts (intentional glitchy cuts for time compression or style)

 ### Eyeline Match
+**The "make conversations feel real" rule.**

-When characters look at each other:
+When two characters look at each other:
-- If Subject A looks right, Subject B must look left
+- If Person A looks right → Person B must look left
-- Maintains spatial logic and eye contact illusion
-- Critical for natural-feeling conversations
+- **Why?** Makes it look like they're actually looking at each other, not past each other
+- **This is critical** for dialogue scenes feeling natural

 ### Match on Action
-Cut during movement, not between movements:
+**The "hide cuts in movement" rule.**

+Cut DURING an action, not before or after:
-- **Example:** Cut while door is opening, not before or after
+- **Good:** Cut while the door is opening (mid-swing)
+- **Bad:** Cut before door opens or after it's already open
-- Creates seamless, invisible transitions
-- Viewer's brain fills in the gap
+- **Why?** Your brain fills in the gap and doesn't notice the cut
+- **Example:** Someone reaches for a cup → cut while hand is moving → next shot shows hand grabbing it

 ### Eye Trace
+**The "guide where people look" rule.**

-Guide viewer attention from shot to shot:
+Lead the viewer's eyes from shot to shot:
-- Use color, composition, or blocking
-- Place important elements where the viewer is already looking
-- **Example:** Subject exits frame-right → next shot starts frame-right
+- If someone exits the right side of the frame → start the next shot on the right side
+- Use color: red jacket in one shot → red sign in the next shot draws the eye
+- **Why?** Viewer's eyes don't have to search for what to look at

-These rules are why Hollywood films feel smooth while amateur videos feel "off."
-The Cinematic template enforces them automatically.
+**The magic:** These rules are why Hollywood films feel effortless to watch.
+The Cinematic template follows them automatically—you just describe your scene.

 ---

 ## 📋 Lite Edition — What Makes It Work

-The Lite Edition enforces these rules automatically so you don't have to think about them:
+**The Lite Edition prevents common AI video problems automatically.** You don't have to think about any of this—just describe your idea:

-### Continuity Locks
+### What It Locks Down
-1. **Same seed for ALL clips** — Auto-generated if you don't provide one (guarantees visual consistency)
-2. **Word-for-word repetition** — Environment and subject descriptions copied exactly every clip
+1. **Same "DNA" for every clip** — Uses the same seed number so your character doesn't morph into a different person
+2. **Exact copy-paste descriptions** — Repeats environment and character details word-for-word so AI doesn't "forget"
-3. **No new elements after Clip 1** — What's visible in the first clip is ALL that exists (prevents random props appearing)
+3. **No new stuff appearing randomly** — First clip establishes everything that exists.
+No magic props appearing later
-4. **Explicit camera instructions** — Every clip states movement or "remains completely static"
+4. **Camera always knows what to do** — Every clip states how the camera moves (or "stays still")

-### Slop Prevention (Built-in)
+### Problems It Prevents
-5. **No fades to black/white** — Clips end with visible, well-lit frames (biggest AI slop giveaway)
+5. **No fading to black between clips** — Biggest "this is AI slop" giveaway.
+Clips end with visible, lit scenes
-6. **No identity drift** — Facial features, clothing, proportions locked across all clips
+6. **Faces don't change** — Your character's face, hair, clothes stay identical across all clips
-7. **No scale changes** — Subject size relative to frame stays consistent
+7. **People don't randomly shrink or grow** — Character size stays consistent
-8. **No lighting drift** — Light sources and color temperature locked (unless you use EVOLVING mode)
-9. **Dialogue timing** — Multi-character conversations fill 80%+ of clip duration (no awkward pauses)
-10. **Full negative prompts** — Every clip gets complete prevention list (no shortcuts like "same as above")

-### Output Quality
+8. **Lighting doesn't flicker around** — Lights stay in the same place with the same color
+9. **No awkward silence in conversations** — When people talk, they actually talk (80% of the clip time)
+10. **Every prompt is complete** — No "same as above" shortcuts that confuse the AI

+### What You Get
-- **One artifact per clip** — Single-click copy, paste directly into your video AI tool
+- **One prompt per clip** — Click, copy, paste into your video AI.
+That's it.
-- **Complete prompts** — No references, no blanks, no abbreviations
-- **Environment flexibility** — Choose STATIC (same setting), EVOLVING (gradual changes), or PER-CLIP (different locations)

-**Camera movement is flexible:** You control timing.
-Specify static holds, continuous movement, or any combination in your CONTENT TYPE description.
-The template adapts to your vision.

-**No camera math required.** Just follow the template and describe shots simply: "push-in," "orbit left," "continuous right movement," "static."
+- **No blanks or confusing references** — Each prompt is complete and standalone
+- **Flexible locations** — Same room the whole time, gradual changes, or completely different locations per clip

+**Bottom line:** Describe your scene in plain English.
+The template handles all the technical stuff that makes videos look professional instead of "AI-generated."

 ---

 ## 🎥 Cinematic Edition — Camera System

-The Cinematic Edition includes precise physics controls:

-**Camera Physics:**
-- Linear acceleration ≤ 2 ft/sec²
-- Rotational acceleration ≤ 5°/sec²
-- Motion changes blended over 1–2 sec
+**The Cinematic Edition lets you control HOW the camera moves with precision:**

-**Camera Inertia (0–1):**
+**Camera Movement Speed:**
-- 0 = robotic
+- Camera speeds up/slows down gradually (like a real camera operator)
+- Max speed limits prevent jarring movement
+- Changes happen smoothly over 1-2 seconds

+**Camera Weight/Feel (Inertia 0–1):**
-- 0.5 = natural
+- **0** = Robotic, instant response (like a drone)
+- **0.5** = Natural, slight delay (like a skilled camera operator)
-- 1 = heavy cinematic
+- **1** = Heavy, smooth, cinematic (like a professional steadicam)

 **Damping:**
+Controls how quickly movement stops:
-- Rotation damping
+- High damping = smooth, controlled stops
-- Dolly damping
+- Low damping = abrupt stops

-**Easing:**
+**Easing (how movement speeds up/slows down):**
+- Linear = constant speed
+- Ease-in = starts slow, speeds up
+- Ease-out = starts fast, slows down
+- Ease-in-out = smooth on both ends
-- Linear, Ease-in, Ease-out, Ease-in-out, Sinusoidal
+- Sinusoidal = very smooth, wave-like

+**You don't have to understand all this to use it**—the prefill feature sets good defaults.
+But if you want fine control over camera feel, these options are there.

 ---

 ## ✂️ Cinematic Cuts (Both Versions)

-Cuts are allowed — but never accidental.

-**Allowed methods:**
-- Whip pan
-- Full-frame occlusion
-- Motion blur peak
+**You CAN cut between clips—but every cut needs a reason.**

+**Ways to hide cuts (make them invisible):**
+- **Whip pan** — Camera swings super fast, cut happens during the blur
+- **Someone blocks the camera** — Person/object moves in front, cut while view is blocked
+- **Motion blur peak** — Everything's really blurry from fast movement, cut in the blur
-- Light flash
+- **Light flash** — Bright light, cut during the flash
-- Match cut (shape, motion, framing)
-- Editorial inserts (1–3 sec max)
+- **Match cut** — Cut when two shots look similar (same shape, same motion, same framing)

+**Editorial cuts (you WANT people to notice):**
+- **Inserts** — Quick 1-3 second shots showing details (phone screen, clock, etc.)
+- Must have a reason (show emotion, show what someone's looking at, jump forward in time)

-Every cut must specify:
+**Every cut must have:**
-- Motivation
-- Camera continuity (preserved or reset)
-- Audio bridge
+1. **A reason** — Why are we cutting here?
+2. **Camera plan** — Does camera position continue or reset?
+3. **Sound bridge** — How does audio connect across the cut?

+**Remember:** Even when you cut the picture, keep the audio flowing smoothly.
+That's the secret to making cuts feel natural.

 ---